 Madeline is a very relatable character to me.
 As a fellow book nerd, I understand re-reading a book a million times because you love it so much.
 Maddy also posts “spoiler book reviews” on Tumblr that are about a sentence long about classic books, which I found very entertaining to read.
 She also doesn’t complain about her disease too much.
 I never seem to enjoy books with whiny characters, so I’m really glad that Madeline is agreeable.

 One of my favourite things about Everything, Everything are the little drawings included.
 There are some that Madeline has drawn of the Hawaiian state fish, the humuhumunukunukuapua’a, some diagrams, and many random drawings that made me smile.
 I noticed in the back of the book that the drawings are done by Yoon’s husband, which I found really interesting.
 I would certainly love to have my husband work on a book with me!

-I definitely recommend that everyone read Everything, Everything by Nicola Yoon.
-It has a one-of-a-kind concept, a book obsessed character, and the cutest drawings that are sure to delight the reader.
+Everything, Everything by Nicola Yoon has a one-of-a-kind concept, a book obsessed character, and the cutest drawings that are sure to delight the reader.
 This is such a beautiful debut that will melt everyone’s heart.